gloveboxes/Retail_Custom_Vision_Demo/README.md

 1. Windows 11 on Intel and ARM
 2. Ubuntu 20.04 on Intel and ARM
-3. MacOS Ventura on ARM
+3. MacOS Ventura on ARM - Note, Custom Vision model does not build on Apple Silicon.

 ## Clone the repo